 While continuous suctioning during intubation decreases aspiration of contaminants, routine suctioning in this manner is not recommended.
 Continuous routine suctioning is not advised because it can irritate delicate mucosa and increase the risk of infection.

 Suction Techniques After Successful Intubation

-Although a basic skill, you may not routinely intubate patients and oral suctioning procedures may not be something you perform frequently.
+Although it is a basic skill, you may not routinely intubate patients, and oral suctioning procedures may not be something you perform frequently.
 Let’s review a few things when it comes to oral suctioning after intubation and some tips on providing safer care related to this procedure:

 - Check your equipment.
 Make sure you have the unit and all disposables together, assembled, and everything is working.

 - Remember your PPE.
 Consider wearing eye protection or goggles—suctioning can get messy!

 - Patients should be preoxygenated with 100% oxygen to help decrease the risk of hypoxia due to suctioning.

 - Maintain sterile technique.
 This is essential to preventing contamination of the airway with harmful disease-causing bacteria.

 - Suction for only five-to10 seconds at a time if possible.
 Along with preoxygenating, this helps to prevent hypoxia and reduces the risk for cardiac arrhythmias.